openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 You will see a variety of purple prediction lines if you choose to show them on your homescreen.
 These require some explanation.

-Normally you will see only one line, this is when there are no carbs in your system and the line is simple an estimate of where your blood suger is likely to go assuming that nothing changes.
+Normally you will see only one line, this is when there are no carbs in your system and the line is simply an estimate of where your blood suger is likely to go assuming that nothing changes.

 However, if you have carbs in your system that AndroidAPS knows about then there will be two, or possibly three lines.
 The top line is the estimate of how your blood sugar will behave, given the existing carbs and insulin and assuming that your insulin pump delivery remains unchanged.